-To bring things full circle, I’d like to briefly highlight the parallels to the story initially told, even though it may be obvious to you.
+To bring things full circle, I'd like to briefly highlight the parallels to the story initially told.
 Our old mindsets, which need to be changed, are visualised by the nutrient-poor soil, while the transformation processes are the growth of grass.
 Without a nutritious soil, a beautiful lawn is hardly possible.
 The same applies to transformation processes without proper mindsets.

 Do you think that works well at your company?
-Then, I would be more than happy about a message and maybe even an invitation to visit.
+Then, I'd be more than happy about a message and even an invitation to visit.
 Would love to have a cup of tea!